-- after hours meeting where the health professionals' knowledge is shared with general practitioners, other health professionals and carers/community members where appropriate. - Visiting Medical Officer: A private medical practitioner appointed by the hospital board to provide medical services for hospital (public) patients on an honorary, sessionally paid or fee for service basis (National Health Data Dictionary, Version 12).
+- statewide programs for both procedural and nonprocedural general practitioners and other health professionals; and - after hours meeting where the health professionals' knowledge is shared with general practitioners, other health professionals and carers/community members where appropriate.

+Visiting Medical Officer: A private medical practitioner appointed by the hospital board to provide medical services for hospital (public) patients on an honorary, sessionally paid or fee for service basis (National Health Data Dictionary, Version 12).